A Texas man and a California woman

 Valor and Lace

 When Chris Hamilton sings, his voice slices through the air with muscle and conviction, and his lyrics, pierce your heart.
 Emily's clear high register and somewhat sultry lower tones is a compliment not only to his music, but as his partner in life.
-These two, along with Richard Smith on the resonator guitar, and Ian Belmondo on the harmonica make up Valor and Lace, a homegrown joy to listen to.
+These two, along with Richard Smith on the resonator guitar, Tyee Miles on lead guitar, Kevin Wheatley on bass, and the heartbeat of the band Chuck Rauch on the drums make up Valor and Lace, a homegrown joy to listen to.

-Hamilton is a retired Marine sniper, and the guys are both veterans.
+Hamilton is a retired Marine sniper.
 Valor and Lace is paving its way through the local music industry, with a determination and collaboration that has deep roots in love, courage and hope.

 But unlike many musicians, Hamilton did not spend his life reaching for fame and glory with music.
 Music came to him, as a saving grace in his life.